 We know that leaving care and moving into independent accommodation can feel lonely and isolating.
 Please remember that we are here to support you and want to do so.
 You can contact your PA for advice or support whilst living independently.

 There are different types of housing available to you.
-Your PA will discuss your options with you when are approaching independent living.
+Your PA will discuss your options with you when you are approaching independent living.
 Your PA will visit you at your accommodation to check that it is suitable and that you are doing okay.

 - Staying put